IdkwhatImD0ing/Obsidian-Vault/CSE140/MDP and Reinforcement Learning.md

 	 - Count outcomes for each s,a
 	 - Normalize to give estimate of T(s,a,s')
 	 - Discover R(s,a,s') when we experience (s,a,s')
+ - In Model Based Learning, you try to understand how the game works, like what happens when you take certain actions and what rewards you get.
+You create a "model" of the game in your head, which helps you plan your actions and make better decisions.
+It's like learning the rules and mechanics of the game so you can strategize better.

 ## Temporal Difference Learning
  - Learn from every experience